bruderstein/PythonScript/docs/source/notepad.rst

    Get the currently active view (0 or 1)

-.. method:: notepad.getEditorDefaultBackgroundColor()
+.. method:: notepad.getEditorDefaultBackgroundColor() -> tuple

    Returns the default background color as tuple

-.. method:: notepad.getEditorDefaultForegroundColor()
+.. method:: notepad.getEditorDefaultForegroundColor() -> tuple

    Returns the default foreground color as tuple